tensorwerk/stockroom/docs/quick-start.md

 ```

 !!! tip "Column Names"
     You need to know the column names to interact with the data in the `.data` shelf.
-Use
+    These names will be printed to the terminal when you import data.
+But if you
+    missed/forget them, use
     ```python
     stock.data.keys()
     ```